 Knee injuries are an especially high risk if you don’t warm up properly or if you frequently pivot or jerk the joint during play.
 Your risk for knee pain also increases as you get older, even if you’re not an athlete.

 Diagnosing your knee pain accurately might require a few tests at Denver Metro Orthopedics, P.C.
-Dr. Thon and Dr. Schwappach first perform a physical exam and consider your medical history while making an evaluation.
-They also ask you to describe the pain and its onset.
+Dr. Schwappach will first perform a physical exam and consider your medical history while making an evaluation.
+He will ask you to describe the pain and its onset.

 X-rays, magnetic resonance imaging (MRI) scans, and computed tomography (CT) scans can all provide detailed images of the inner structures of the knee.